YCAT success for George and Ben

 Thursday 23 May 2019

-Royal College of Music (RCM) pianist George Harliono and RCM Junior Department alumnus Ben Goldscheider have been announced as Youth Classical Artists Trust (YCAT) Artists 2019.
+Royal College of Music (RCM) pianist George Harliono and RCM Junior Department alumnus Ben Goldscheider have been announced as Young Classical Artists Trust (YCAT) Artists 2019.

 George and Ben were selected for representation at YCAT’s Final Public Auditions held at Wigmore Hall on Thursday 16 May 2019.
 They performed alongside five other finalists, chosen from more than 100 applicants, in front of a jury consisting of senior representatives from Askonas Holt, Saffron Hall, Enticott Music Management, Decca Classics, Verbier Festival, Snape Maltings and YCAT.